-• Phone numbers - Record the name, address, phone number, email address, and a short description of all of your important contacts: include your family members who should be contacted in an emergency, all of your doctors, your lawyer and financial advisor and/or insurance agent.
+• Phone numbers - Record the name, address, phone number, email address, and a short description of all of your important contacts.
+Be sure to include your family members who should be contacted in an emergency, all of your doctors, your lawyer and financial advisor and/or insurance agent.